georghe-crihan/misc-howto/How AMD Stole Intel’s Future The Untold x86-64 Story.md

 didn't pay the penalty of a front side bus hop to fetch every cache line.
 They used *HyperTransport*[^HyperTransport], rather than a shared *Front Side Bus*, so multi-socket Opteron and scaled pretty elegantly.
-[^HyperTransport]: AMD HyperTr:q
-ansport is a high-speed, low-latency point-to-point link for interconnecting integrated circuits, such as btween multiple CPUs on a motherboard.
+[^HyperTransport]: AMD HyperTransport is a high-speed, low-latency point-to-point link for interconnecting integrated circuits, such as btween multiple CPUs on a motherboard.